abachman/backup-toolkit/readme.md

 1. Create configs for backup and production.

-2. `cap apply_key:all` - make sure backup knows who node is and node knows who backup is.
+2. `cap keys:sync` - make sure backup knows who node is and node knows who backup is.
 Also, make sure both know the admin.
 Some folks like backup-toolkit for this feature alone. (see *lib/key_exchange.rb* for details)

 3. `cap dist:install` - this one is safe to repeat if the software is updated.
 It's recommended, in fact, if you've created backup jobs on the node.  dist:uninstall will wipe out all your backup tasks, dist:install will simply overwrite the scripts and master config file.

 4. `cap backup:create` - repeat as neccessary.

 5. `cap backup:execute` - just to make sure everything runs smoothly.

+6. `cap backup:jobs` - show a listing of backup tasks on the node.
+The listing should be in Wikimedia format, suitable for documentation.

 ### Coming Soon